 Overall, lagoon hydro-morphology (connection to the sea, surface and depth) which affects the level of environmental variability (salinity and temperature), as well as lagoon-scale benthic habitat diversity (βMM) seem to regulate the distribution of macrobenthic species (Bachelet et al., 2000), while eutrophication and associated stressors like low dissolved oxygen act upon the existing communities, mainly by reducing taxa richness and diversity (SR and H’).
+Disentangling the effects of anthropogenic stressors and natural environmental variables remains nevertheless challenging, especially as stressors and variables can co-vary, even in the absence of anthropogenic impact.
+Moreover, it is often impossible to measure effects of every single possible stressor on macrobenthic communites.
+In our study, grain-size could not be included to differences in laboratory protocols between lagoons and between years and heavy metal contaminations were not available at the same temporal and spatial scale (one measurement per lagoon every ten years).
+It should be relevant to re-run the analyses when such data would be available at the macrofauna sampling sites to test the effect of this supplementary anthropogenic driver to check if it would be discriminating benthic communities.

 The M-AMBI and recommendations for its use as an indicator for Mediterranean coastal lagoons

 With this study, we investigate for the first time the joint sensitivity of the M-AMBI index to natural and anthropogenic stressors across 29 lagoons covering most of the French Mediterranean coastline.
-The M-AMBI (Muxika et al., 2007) is currently used to evaluate the WFD ecological state of poly- and eu-haline lagoons based on soft sediment benthic invertebrates (Reizopolou et al., 2018).
+The M-AMBI (Muxika et al., 2007) is currently used to evaluate the WFD ecological state of poly- and eu-haline French Mediterranean lagoons based on soft sediment benthic invertebrates, with reference conditions using minimally impacted sites (Reizopolou et al., 2018).
 This index has previously been shown to be sensitive to pressures related to eutrophication, like concentration in chlorophyll a and total nitrogen (Derolez et al., 2014) but it is also known to be sensitive to natural environmental variability (e.g. water salinity) and lagoon hydro-morphology (e.g. surface and depth) (Barbone et al., 2012).